araujosnathan/zephyr-squad-rest-api/README.md

 # Command to publish test result to automated folder by default bulk

 Note: In the `zephyr_keys_status.json` you can pass a list of keys and the status that you want to apply for all them.
-It was implement to update all tests by bulk for a default status <br>
+It was implemented to update all tests by bulk for a default status <br>
 Status allowed:<br>
 PASS = 1 | FAIL = 2 | WIP = 3 | BLOCKED = 4 | NOT_EXECUTED = -1